 For more than 300 years, the Baxter Grist Mill has served as a landmark along Main Street in West Yarmouth.
 Originally powered by a waterwheel, it was converted to turbine operation circa 1860, and is the only turbine-powered mill on Cape Cod.
 The mill ceased regular operation around 1900.
 It has since served as a gift shop, museum, and has been restored to operation twice – first in 1961, and again in 1989.
 The dam adjacent to the mill had deteriorated over the years and the fish ladder at the site, which was in poor condition, was too short to be functional.

 Historically Sensitive Repairs & Improvements

-Tighe & Bond’s scope of services included hydrology/hydraulics analysis, structural assessment, as well as dam planning and design.
+Tighe & Bond’s scope of services included hydrology/hydraulics analysis, structural assessment, planning and design, permitting, and construction administration.